-$52M water utility project begins in North Pole, Alaska
+$52M water utility project begins in North Pole

 An open house is planned at 2:30 p.m.
 Feb.
 24 at the North Pole Plaza Mall where more information about the project will be available.

-The Alaska Department of Environmental Conservation says the system will be installed throughout 2018 and 2019 and is expected to be operational in 2019-20.
+The system will be installed throughout 2018 and 2019 and is expected to be operational in 2019-20, the Alaska Department of Environmental Conservation said.

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com